idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

 ~/jetson-containers$ make deps-32.1-tx2-jetpack-4.2
 ```

-Once completed you'll have a JetPack 4.2 dependencies image ready y for the next step: `l4t:32.1-tx2-jetpack-4.2-deps`.
+Once completed you'll have a JetPack 4.2 dependencies image ready for the next step: `l4t:32.1-tx2-jetpack-4.2-deps`.

 ## Building the CTI flashing image

-Here we're going to break down the `cti.Dockerfile` used to build the flashing image.
-All of this work is already done in the repo, but this will give details on what is going on underneath.
+Here we're going to break down the CTI `Dockerfile` used to build the flashing image.
+All of this work is already done in the repository, but this will give details on what is going on underneath.

 ### How it Works

-We're laying in the root file system and BSP, so we import them as named pieces in [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build):
+We're laying in the root filesystem and BSP, so we import them as named pieces in [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build):

 ```dockerfile
 ARG VERSION_ID